saravalencia/saravalencia/README.md

 ## Some of my projects:

+The majority of my recent projects are now hosted on Gitlab, i will update soon !
 * [Catalyst Exlorer](http://catalyst-whitelabgx.com/): This web application is my main project for this company, i developed all the front end and UX-UI, and currently working on the backend.

 * [Catalyst Expert](http://15.236.91.133/main): This web application is a small demostration of the expert mode of Catalyst that we are currently working on, I developed all the front end for this app as the UX/UI and worked on some of the backend.